AndyEveritt/DuetScreen-MACH26/docs/DEVELOPMENT.md

 > [!NOTE]
 > The language files are loaded at runtime without need to be compiled into the binary.
 When simulating on PC, the language files are loaded from the `assets/i18n/` directory in the project.
 When running on the Duet3D screen, the language files are loaded from the `/etc/assets/i18n/` directory.

-## Debugging
-The program can be debugged using gdb when running as a simulation or on the physical hardware.

-VSCode has been configured for both of these scenarios.
-- To debug the simulation, select the `Debug DuetScreen` configuration in VSCode and start debugging.
-- To debug the code running on the physical hardware, select the `Remote Debug DuetScreen` configuration in VSCode and start debugging.
-  - This will start the code and attach gdb to it.
-  - If the code is already running, you need to kill it first.
-This can be done by pushing a new build to the Duet3D screen with the `Push DuetScreen - SSH - Debug` task.

 ## Testing